Agoric/documentation/main/REPL/sharingService.md

 ## `E(home.sharingService).validate(sharedMap)`
 - `sharedMap`: `{ SharedMap }`
-- Returns: `{ Promise<SharedMap> }` or **tyg todo: Not sure what's returned if fails to validate**
+- Returns: `{ Promise<SharedMap> }` or throws an error if it fails to validate

 Validates the sharedMap argument.
 If valid, you and its creator have a private channel for posting and retrieving key-value pairs.
 If invalid, someone else must have grabbed the name first.
 You should discard this sharedMap and its name and try again to establish a sharedMap connection with the map creator.

- **tyg todo: This doesn't make sense.
-The map name would seem to validate whether or not someone else is already using it?**

-At the moment, there is a bug filed for the behavior shown here.
+At the moment, there is a bug filed for the behavior shown below.
 While it would seem it should be the same, the `my` from `command[1]` is **not** the same as `history[1]`. `my` is the promise for the `sharedMap`. `history[1]` is the resolved version of that promise.
 Once the unresolved promise is assigned to `my`, `my` doesn't update its value when the promise resolves.